thedarredondo/data-science-fundamentals/README.md

 After their model is complete to their statisfication, they will procede to write up their thought processes and conclusions in the juypter notebook their code lives in.
 Finally, they will prepare to orally present their model, their findings, and their journey.

+All exercises and projects are available to students from day one.
+Exercises and projects have a deadline per unit.
+There will be a day of presentation prep while I preliminarliy grade student projects, and a day of presentations.
+The Unit ends when the last presentation ends.

 ## Suggestions on grading

 The main purpose of this course is to get students to think about modeling decisions.
-I encourage you to create a grading plan that focuses on how students explain and justify their decisions, and rewards creativity, oral, and visual presentation.
+I encourage you to create a grading plan that focuses on how students
+- explain and justify their decisions
+- rewards creativity in written, oral, and visual presentation.

 My personal grading scheme:

-[*I swear I'll do this eventually*]

 ### Grade Break Down